Searching ...

 Real Estate Market in Pennsylvania

-One of the benefits of a state this big is its diversity in real estate offerings.
-Buyers can find historic downtown lofts, single-family homes in suburbia, or rural homesteads where they can escape it all.
+One of the benefits of a state this big is its diversity in the housing market.
+Buyers can find historic downtown lofts, single-family homes in suburbia, or rural homesteads where they can escape the hectic city life.

 Pennsylvania’s lower-than-average cost of living is partly thanks to the real estate market.
-According to Pennsylvania Association of Realtors, the median home sale price in November 2022 was $216,386, a year-over-year increase of 13%.
-That is much lower than the national average of $416K.
+According to Pennsylvania Association of Realtors, the median home sale price in June 2024 was $312,000, a year-over-year 6% increase.
+That is much lower than the national average of $426,900.

-Of course, markets across the state will vary.
-Check out the median list prices for different parts of the state in January 2023:
+Of course, the actual average cost varies and there may be seasonality in the prices.
+Check out the list median prices for different parts of Pennsylvania in July 2024:

 Pennsylvania Taxes